Slevinski/slevinski.github.io/README.md

 * Unicode Private Use Area demo pages: [view online][49] or [download][50]
 * Symbol Key demo pages: [view online][51] or [download][52]

+Additionally, complete sign images with the TrueType fonts inside of SVGs is working nicely.
+View the [codepen][59] example for a working demonstration.

 ### Character Sets
 Three different character sets can be used to access the glyphs.